-Take the first step towards completing your degree with affordable, convenient, and flexible online programs offered through Central Washington University.
+Take the first step towards completing your degree with affordable, convenient, and flexible online programs delivered where you live!

 Qualifying States Disclaimer:

-Central Washington University has authorization and/or exemption to deliver fully online degree programs to students in the following states: Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Indiana, Michigan, Mississippi, Nebraska, New Jersey, Oklahoma, South Carolina, South Dakota, Vermont, Virginia and Washington.
-If you reside in a state not listed above, you are ineligible at this time for admission into a fully online degree program offered at CWU.
+Central Washington University is not authorized to accept students into online courses and online degree programs from the following states: Alabama, Arkansas, Illinois, Iowa, Kansas, Kentucky, Maryland, Minnesota, Missouri, New Mexico, North Dakota, Utah, and West Virginia.
+If you reside in a state listed above, you are ineligible at this time for admission.
 Please check back to our website periodically as new states will be added when we receive additional authorizations.

 Now offering bachelor's degree programs in:

 - B.A.: English: Professional and Creative Writing

 - B.S.: Paramedicine (Hybrid)

 - M.Ed.: Special Education

 - M.Ed.: School Administration

 - M.Ed.: Higher Education